 These sriracha spiced chickpeas are so delicious that you won't be able to stop eating them.
-Cooking them requires very little effort for the punch of flavours that they pack.
+Cooking them requires very little effort for the punch of flavors that they pack.
 You can eat them as a spicy snack or use them as a topping on salads, rice bowls, noodles, or really anything you'd like.
 The cooking time below will yield chickpeas that are slightly crispy on the outside and still tender on the inside.
 But if you want more crunch to the chickpeas you can cook them longer until they have the texture you want.

 - 1 teaspoon of soy sauce

-- 1 to 2 Tablespoons of Sriracha hot sauce
+- 1 to 2 tablespoons of Sriracha hot sauce